The early beginning before SEO became a thing

 AI & Machine Learning algorithms

 2015 Some would say a breakthrough year in which Google reported more mobile searches in comparison to desktop search.
-“RankBrain” – a self-learning search architecture is introduced as part of the Hummingbird algorithm.
+“RankBrain” – a self-learning AI search architecture is introduced as part of the Hummingbird algorithm.
 It determines the most relevant results to search engine queries.
 At first, it runs only on 15% of searches that the system had never encountered before, but eventually, it applies to all of them.

 Google confirms that the search engine’s top three ranking factors are: links, content, and RankBrain.